Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras

 \subsection{Spin-1 XY \texorpdfstring{$\boldsymbol{\pi}$}{}-bimagnon and electronic Hubbard \texorpdfstring{\boldsymbol{$\eta$}}{}-pairing Scar Towers}

 We now move on to the towers of QMBS in the spin-1 XY model~\cite{schecter2019weak, mark2020eta} and the deformations of the electronic Hubbard models~\cite{moudgalya2020eta, mark2020eta}.
-These Hamiltonians host very similar towers of QMBS, and the precise correspondence between them was established in \cite{mark2020eta}.
-As will be evident from the discussion below, these towers closely resemble the ferromagnetic towers of QMBS discussed in Sec.~\ref{subsec:FMtowerscar}, and they too exist in lattices in all dimensions, irrespective of boundary conditions.
-In App.~\ref{app:S1XY}, we provide a quick recap of some of the results on the spin-1 XY QMBS.
+Both these Hamiltonians host very similar towers of QMBS (the precise correspondence between them was established in \cite{mark2020eta}), and they also closely resemble the ferromagnetic towers of QMBS discussed in Sec.~\ref{subsec:FMtowerscar}, e.g., they too exist in lattices in all dimensions, irrespective of boundary conditions.
+We refer readers to App.~\ref{app:S1XY} for a quick recap of some of the results on the spin-1 XY QMBS.